 O’Hara Honors Program

-The O’Hara Honors Program provides comprehensive financial support and mentoring to promising natural resources law students and young lawyers.
-The program contains three parts: a summer clerkship; a law school merit scholarship; and a two-year position practicing natural resources law after graduation.
+The Patrick O’Hara Honors Program, established in Patrick's memory by his family and friends, provides comprehensive financial support and mentoring to promising natural resources law students and young lawyers.
+The program contains three parts: a summer clerkship with the Natural Resources Division of the Utah Attorney General's Office; a law school merit scholarship for the 3L year; and a two-year position practicing natural resources law with the Utah Attorney General's Office after graduation.

 Edward W. and Betha J. Clyde Fund

-In 1998 Betha J. Clyde gave a gift to the University of Utah College of Law which will provide funding to support student participation in Wallace Stegner Center programs.
-The fund carries her name and that of her late husband, Edward W. Clyde (JD ’42), a highly regarded water law expert.
+In 1998 Betha J. Clyde made a gift to the University of Utah College of Law which provides funding to support student participation in Wallace Stegner Center programs and related natural resources law classes and activities.
+The fund carries Bertha's name and that of her late husband, Edward W. Clyde (JD ’42), a highly regarded water law expert.

-The Dewsnup Fellowship is provided through the generosity of Calvin E. Clark (JD ’56).
-It honors his good friend and classmate, Richard L. Dewsnup, the first Solicitor General of the State of Utah and an outstanding natural resources lawyer.
-The fellowship recipient receives a grant for the second year of law school and a paid summer clerkship with the chief of the Natural Resources Division of the Attorney General’s Office.
+The Clark-Dewsnup Fellowship was originally provided through the generosity of Calvin E. Clark (JD ’56) to honor his good friend and classmate, Richard L. Dewsnup, the first Solicitor General of the State of Utah and an outstanding natural resources lawyer.
+Following Cal Clark's passing, the Dewsnup Fellowship was renamed the Clark-Dewsnup Fellowship.
+The fellowship recipient receives a grant for the second year of law school and a paid summer clerkship with the Natural Resources Division of the Attorney General’s Office.

 Reza Ali Khazeni Memorial Fellowship

-The Khazeni Fellowship was established by the family of Reza Ali Khazeni, who was interested in nature and preservation of the environment.
-The fellowship provides an award to a student to work for a low-paying or nonpaying environmental agency or organization.
+The Khazeni Fellowship was established by the family of Reza Ali Khazeni in memory of their son who was deeply interested in nature and preservation of the environment.
+The fellowship provides an award to enable a student to spend a summer working for a non-governmental environmental advocacy organization.